Darya-Savchenko/CHI_Software_test_task/README.md

 Hi there,

 I'm Daria Savchenko and this is my test task for CHI Software.

+You can view my test task at the following URL: http://vps59047.hyperhost.name/

-In this project, a table was implemented to display various data about cars, along with CRUD, functionality, pagination, search, filtering, and data persistence between page refreshes.
+In this project, a table was implemented to display various data about cars, along with CRUD functionality, pagination, search, filtering, and data persistence between page refreshes.
 React and the Material React Table library (https://www.material-react-table.com/) were used to implement this functionality.